jetstack/tarmak/docs/user-guide.rst

     kubernetes:
       tiller:
         enabled: true
+        image: 2.9.1
     ...

-The above configuration would deploy the latest version of Tiller with an image of `gcr.io/kubernetes-helm/tiller`.
+The above configuration would deploy version 2.9.1 of Tiller with an image of `gcr.io/kubernetes-helm/tiller`.
 The configuration block accepts two optional fields of `image` and `version` allowing you to change these defaults.
 Note that the final image tag used when deploying Tiller will be the